-We want to hear comments, compliments and complaints from people who use services, whether they are provided or commissioned by the council, or chosen and bought directly by people themselves.
+We want to hear comments, compliments and complaints from people who use services.
+It doesn't matter if they are provided or commissioned by us or chosen and bought directly by people themselves.

 Comments and Complaints Service